cilium/cilium/README.rst

 --------------

 Distributed load balancing for traffic between application containers and to external services.
-The loadbalancing is implemented using BPF using efficient hashtables allowing for almost unlimited scale and supports direct server return (DSR) if the loadbalancing operation is not performed on the source host.
+The loadbalancing is implemented using eBPF using efficient hashtables allowing for almost unlimited scale and supports direct server return (DSR) if the loadbalancing operation is not performed on the source host.